trivankute/snakesSocketBootstrap/README.md

 # snakesSocketBootstrap
 The first version of snake, that can play online through socket.io and express.
-The server has held on heroku.
+The fronted and the server has been held on netlify and heroku respectively.
 <br>
 It has only enough abilities for playing online.
   + 1 player will create room, and send the room ID to your friend.
 And the game starts immediately.